 Grants Pass Clinic is a provider-owned multispecialty group serving the Josephine County community in rural southwestern Oregon.
 While the clinic has long operated a team-based care approach, other aspects of CPC have allowed the clinic to grow into a high-functioning medical home by adding staff and deepening its care management work.

 As we worked on PCMH and other initiatives, everyone brought more to the table, and all of that collegiate group activity was exciting,” Dr. Stowell noted.
 “We like working in a group, and we’re here to make things better for our patients.
 Over the course of these initiatives, we’ve gone from 20 siloed individual practices to 120 people all trying to go in the same direction, which is very exciting.”

 - Comprehensive Primary Care Initiative: First Evaluation Report (PDF)

 - Comprehensive Primary Care Initiative: First Year Evaluation Results Blog Post

 - Comprehensive Primary Care Initiative: Shared Savings Methodology (PDF)

 - Comprehensive Primary Care Initiative: 2014 Shared Savings & Quality Results Blog Post

 - Comprehensive Primary Care Initiative: Memorandum of Understanding (MOU) (PDF)

-- Comprehensive Primary Care Initiative: 2014 Mid-Year Fast Facts (PDF)
+- Comprehensive Primary Care Initiative: By the Numbers (PDF)

 - Comprehensive Primary Care Initiative: 2013 Revenue and Expenses Fast Facts (PDF)